 “There were different phases of the club,” explains Medd, “Initially, we put together an amateur side to play a friendly against Crystal Palace, who had come over to The States.
 That was our first event to kick off the partnership.”

 With the club's philosophy based around scouting, an exhibition match was set up with the London side to seal the deal.
-Andrew Marshall, who would go on to play over 80 games for the club, was part of the very first side that was put together in anticipation of the friendly.
+Andrew Marshall, who would play over 80 games for the club, was part of the very first side put together in anticipation of the friendly.

 “I was fresh out of college.
 I was looking to try and play professionally.
 I wasn’t selected for the draft, so it became me searching for a club, looking for trials.
 Crystal Palace had just formed, and they had invitational trials that I went to.
 There were probably 50 players over a couple of days.
 I was trying to sell myself to them.”